 When you enjoy yourself in an amusement park, everything goes.
-This image of young people in a carousel at night got a treat from the DT Wave – 1 style to emphasise the atmosphere of that evening.
+This image of young people in a carousel at night got a treat from the DT Wave – 1 style to emphasize the atmosphere of that evening.

-This style is part of the Looks folder, which is by the way a very interesting collection in the whole set.
+This style is part of the Looks folder, which is, by the way, a very interesting collection in the whole set.
 Styles like these create an instant effect that either never would have occurred to my imagination or would have take hours to make.

 Portrait With A Look

 In the People folder, you find a number of Portra 400NC and 400 VC kinds of styles with additional warm or cool color toning.
 There are some more color toning styles with attention for skin tones.
 In the studio portrait below I used the DT Portraish 400NC – Cool.